Lofticries-Games/SubrosaKit/README.md

 You can install the framework using SPM by simply specifying a stable version of the release at the time of download.

-#### Another way

-You can also add a framework to the project by uploading the project from the github, transferring SubrosaKit.xcframework to the sidebar of the Xcode project.

 - - -

 ### Documentation Catalog